GF-Estonian/GF-Estonian/data/README.md

 In the code examples:

   - `etmrf` and `etsyn` are Filosoft's tools;
-  - `estwn-to-etsyn.bash` and `etsyn-to-6forms.py` are included in the tools-directory;
+  - the Bash and Python scripts are included in the tools-directory;
   - other commands are standard Unix commandline tools.

 ### nouns.6forms.csv